htnghia87/htnghia87.github.io/_pages/about.md

   - /about.html
 ---

+[NEWS](https://htnghia87.github.io/publication/uai23a) My collaborative work with (former) IBM colleagues on Merging Models Pre-Trained on Different Features with Consensus Graph (aka Model Fusion for Vertical Federated Learning) has recently been accepted for publication in UAI-23.

+[NEWS](https://htnghia87.github.io/publication/uai23b) My collaborative work with (former) Amazon intern Ziwei Fan on Personalized Federated Domain Adaptation for Item-to-Item Recommendation has also been accepted for publication in UAI-23.

 [NEWS] I am recruiting two PhD students in the area of probabilistic distributed learning.
 Please drop me an [e-mail](mailto:trongnghia.hoang@wsu.edu) if you are interested.

 [NEWS](https://htnghia87.github.io/publication/iclr23) A paper on Adversarial Attack and Defense Mechanisms for Multivariate Time-Series Forecasting has been accepted for publication in ICLR-23